-This combined guarantees a high replay value – you’re always curious what tools the game will give you this time and how to best combine them into a winning strategy.
+This combined guarantees a high replay value – you’re always curious about what tools the game will give you this time and how to best combine them into a winning strategy.
 This is particularly true for the first couple of dozen plays when every game will introduce not yet seen cards.

-Long Term Appeal of Ark Nova
+Long-Term Appeal of Ark Nova

 While this drags you back to the table, again and again, the long-term appeal is somewhat questionable.
 Now, the large volume of cards is actually working against it.

 The large deck and the dependence of the game on it, inevitably means you’re at the mercy of it, there’s just no way around that.
 This renders the game to be somewhat more tactical (you react to a current situation) rather than something you can develop a strategy lasting the entire game.

 If you’re aiming for that fifth bird icon to complete a conservation project and no birds come out of the deck, there’s not much you can do.
 Sure, you can keep drawing, but that is most likely just a waste of actions and you’d be better off if you went for something that is actually available.

 This also detracts from immersion, from the thematic sandbox experience.
 More often than not, building the zoo of your dreams won’t be possible, because that Siberian tiger that you wanted didn’t even come out of the deck this game.